Yi-Ju Lu, Ph.D.

 Ph.
 D., 2012, Cologne University and Max Planck Institute for Plant Breeding Research, Germany

 Ph.
-D. training, The Sainsbury Lab (TSL), UK
+D. fellowship, The Sainsbury Lab (TSL), UK

 Ph.
-D. training, Max Planck Institute for plant breeding research, Germany
+D. fellowship, Max Planck Institute for plant breeding research, Germany

 M. S., 2006, National Taiwan University, department of Plant Pathology and Microbiology, Taiwan